Floe-Project/Floe/readme.md

 Floe is a [CLAP](https://github.com/free-audio/clap) plugin written in C++.
 The [clap-wrapper project](https://github.com/free-audio/clap-wrapper) is used to provide VST3 and AU versions.
 Eventually, we plan to use the Zig programming language.

 ## Discussion
 Feel free to use the discussions on GitHub for questions, feedback, and ideas.
 Report bugs to the Github issue tracker.
-Also, FrozenPlain have a Floe section on their forum.
+Also, FrozenPlain has a Floe section on their [forum](https://forum.frozenplain.com).

 ### Project structure
 #### Helpers